 The only successful consensus-based sales/supply chain forecasting projects are where sales provide but do not control which inputs get into the supply chain forecast. (this generalizes for all consensus inputs).
 This is because sales want the inventory always available, and can increase inventory by increasing their forecast.
 As they aren’t held responsible for inventory, they don’t care how much the cost of sale is, as it does not impact their quota.

 Successful consensus-based sales/supply chain forecasting projects are rare.

 There are several reasons why companies do not measure forecast accuracy outside of the statistical forecast.
 And one reason gets back to the previously mentioned issue that most forecasting systems are designed to produce forecasts, not to measure error.
-They have basic error measurement, but that is not the same as being purpose-built to specifically measure forecast error.
+They have essential error measurement, but that is not the same as being purpose-built to measure forecast error specifically.

 A primary reason for this is that companies find it too difficult to maintain the forecast error of each of these inputs.
 Therefore, low accuracy inputs end up being accepted into the consensus forecast.
 This is like baking a cake without worrying about where the ingredients came from or their quality.

 Think of a simple comparison..were the ingredients of these cupcakes checked before the baking process began?
 If not, that is very similar to the forecasting process at most companies.

 With Brightwork Forecast Explorer, you can know the forecast error — and the forecast error as it relates specifically to the product location combination for all inputs.

 It is easy to get overwhelmed with forecast error measurement complexity.
 How we observe companies tend to measure forecast error indicates they are overwhelmed by these complexities.
 Don’t waste your time, or lose your mind trying to calculate forecast error.